 So If I don’t think Race exists, what exists in its place?

-For the time being I am going to dodge the concept of Ethnicity; the concept that has come to be the kissing cousin of Race.
+For the time being, I am going to dodge the idea of Ethnicity, the concept that has come to be the kissing cousin of Race.
 Ethnicity is also a man-made concept, subject to human foibles to rationalize, justify and otherwise excuse any manner of atrocities and prejudices.
-Like Race, it suggest an ‘otherness’ within humanity which simply doesn’t exist.
+Like Race, it suggests an ‘otherness’ within humanity, which simply doesn’t exist.
 Again, I refer to genetic admixtures we all carry within us.
-A better understanding of human genetics, and admixtures in particular, will influence our concept of Ethnicity as well as Race.
+A better understanding of human genetics, and admixtures, in particular, will influence our concept of Ethnicity as well as Race.

 What I do believe in is Culture.
-Culture is tricky because, as a concept, it too has become corrupted through misuse and something what I call ‘language laziness’ (where we think ‘oh that word will do’ when that word isn’t really applicable).
+Culture is tricky because, as a concept, it too has become corrupted through misuse and something that I call ‘language laziness’ (where we think ‘oh that word will do’ when that word isn’t applicable).
 Everything has a culture today.
 Businesses apparently have a culture.
-They don’t, not really, they have an environment.
+They don’t, not really; they have an environment.
 Some will say this is semantics.
 So be it.
-We have so called gun cultures, gang cultures, mob cultures, academic cultures, liberal cultures, conservative cultures, etc. These are not cultures.
+We have so-called gun cultures, gang cultures, mob cultures, academic cultures, liberal cultures, conservative cultures, etc. These are not cultures.
 These are environments.

 I emphasize the words ‘custom’ and ‘society’ to underline a basic point I’ll be making – added to the phrase ‘behavioral patterns’, you can probably guess where I’m going with this.

 As an American-specific example, one could argue that there is a “White” Culture.
 Many have.
-My apologies for using a “Race” term that I don’t believe in.
-The concept of “Race is so embedded in our psyches and language that there is no other means of discussing this topic without referring to it.
+My apologies for using a “Race” term that I don’t believe.
+The concept of “Race is so embedded in our psyches and language that there are no other means of discussing this topic without referring to it.
 I’m using it as a kind of short-hand.
 OK, so back to the “White” Culture in America.
-Which “White” Culture would this be referring to?
+To which “White” Culture would this be referring?
 There are too many “White” sub-Cultures for a view as reductionist as this.